 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online timetabled

 - Details for undergraduate courses

-- This unit draws together several themes developed in earlier units in the human geography and planning major and introduces students to the specific issues confronting contemporary urban design.
+- This unit draws together several themes developed in earlier units in the human geography and planning major and introduces students to the specific issues confronting contemporary urban planning and design.
 Topics covered include medieval cities, order and disorder in urban form, sense of place, townscape composition, spatial syntax, human ecology, civic values and imperatives for change associated with sustainable cities.
 The main focus is on understanding the importance of people in the urban environment.

-- Students are able to (1) identify and understand the factors influencing urban form and development; (2) comprehend the impacts of urban forms such as landscape, buildings and public spaces; (3) understand and define the qualities of urban places; (4) understand the use of maps and diagrams used in urban design; (5) develop an appreciation of the design process and communication techniques (verbal and graphic); and (6) hand draw two-dimensional planning and design concepts.
+- Students are able to (1) identify and understand the factors influencing urban form and development; (2) comprehend the impacts of urban forms such as landscape, buildings and public spaces; (3) understand and define the qualities of urban places; (4) understand the use of maps and diagrams used in design; (5) develop an appreciation of the design process and communication techniques (verbal and graphic); and (6) hand draw two-dimensional planning and design concepts.

 - Indicative assessments in this unit are as follows: (1) essay; (2) group work project; and (3) site planning project (individual).
 Further information is available in the unit outline.